 The person and bed partner are also asked to describe

-Doctors also ask about disorders that may be associated with OSA, particularly high blood pressure, heart disorders, stroke, acid reflux, atrial fibrillation (an abnormal heart rhythm), depression, and diabetes.
+Doctors also ask about disorders that may be associated with obstructive sleep apnea (OSA), particularly high blood pressure, heart disorders, stroke, acid reflux, atrial fibrillation (an abnormal heart rhythm), depression, and diabetes.
 They ask about the amount of alcohol the person drinks, including how close to bedtime the person drinks it.
 Whether the person takes any sedating or muscle-relaxing drugs is also important.

 During the physical examination, doctors measure the person's height and weight in order to calculate body mass index (BMI).
 The higher the person's BMI, the greater the risk of OSA.
-Doctors may measure the neck.
+Doctors may measure neck size.
 OSA is more likely when the neck is larger than about 16 inches for women and about 17 inches for men.

 Doctors also inspect the nose and mouth for signs of airway obstruction and risk factors for snoring—for example, nasal polyps, a deviated septum, chronic nasal congestion, a high and arched palate, a jaw that is small or farther back than normal, and an enlarged tongue, tonsils, or uvula (the structure that hangs down at the back of the throat).
 Doctors measure blood pressure because OSA is more likely when blood pressure is high.